 - Non-Liquid: Non-marketable securities are highly non-liquid.
-This means that they can’t be bought and sold easily as they are not traded on secondary stock exchanges and as such,it is very difficult to find buyers for these securities.
+This implies that these securities cannot be easily bought and sold since they are not traded on secondary stock exchanges, making it challenging to find buyers for them.

 - Low Risk, High Return: As these securities are mostly government-backed, they give higher returns than marketable securities.
 For the same reason, they carry less risk.

 - Saving Bonds: Government saving bonds can only be cashed by the person whose name is on the security documents relating to the original purchase.

 - State and Local Government Securities: These consist of a certificate of indebtedness, notes through the treasury marketplace having a maturity of 15 – 40 years.

 - Shares in Limited Partnership: Shares of limited partnership fall under the purview due to difficulty in finding buyers for these securities for reselling purposes.

 - Bank and Post Office Accounts: Bank and post office accounts are the most basic examples of non-marketable investments as they are non-transferable and non-marketable in nature.

 |They can be freely traded in the secondary market.||Certain restrictions impose limitations on the free trading of non-marketable investment securities in the secondary market.|

 |Marketable securities have both market value, which fluctuates as per the demand in the market for the particular security, and intrinsic or book value.||They are not actively traded on the secondary market, which means they do not possess a market value.
 Instead, these securities are typically evaluated based on their intrinsic value.|